 - Mycorrhizae (plural); Mycorrhiza (singular): defines the association between plant and fungus

 - Mycorrhizal fungi: refers to the fungi itself

 The name mycorrhizae (Myco meaning fungi and rhizae meaning roots) is a term for symbiotic associations between plant roots and fungi.
-This mutalistic growth is in most cases beneficial to both the host plant and the fungi.
+This mutualistic growth is, in most cases, beneficial to both the host plant and the fungi.

 Plants with mycorrhizae often grow bigger and faster as a result of this increased nutrient uptake.

 - Endomycorrhizae penetrate cells of the plant root

 - Ectomycorrhiazae do not penetrate the cells of the plant root